 The Cambridge College policy and procedures regarding disability grievances can be found in Appendix D: Policies for Students with Disabilities on page 115 or at www.cambridgecollege.edu/disability-support-services/disability-support-services-regulatory-information.
-Students must consult applicable policy and procedures in case of any concerns, complaints or questions regarding disabilities.
-Students can always contact the dean of students with further questions.
+Students and graduates must consult applicable policy and procedures in case of any concerns, complaints or questions regarding disabilities.
+Students and alumni are encouraged to contact the Assistant Dean of Student Affairs with further questions.